 Keynote Speakers Sponsored by:

 What is MICWIC?

-The 5th biennial Michigan Celebration of Women in Computing (MICWIC) Conference is part of a nationwide effort to address the alarming decline of American women choosing computer science professions.
-This historic conference will focus attention on the research and career interests of women in computing and information technology.
+The 7th biennial Michigan Celebration of Women in Computing (MICWIC 2019) is part of a nationwide effort to increase the meaningful participation of women in the computing profession.
+In the tradition of prior ACM Celebrations, MICWIC 2019 will focus attention on the research success and career interests of women in computing and information technology.
 It will bring together students, faculty, and business leaders from across Michigan and neighboring states to discuss the role of women in today's technology fields, share experiences and strategies for success, and explore issues common to women working in these fields.

 MICWIC is an ACM Celebration.
 For more information, contact firstname.lastname@example.org